Dobbelina2/copy_file_to_another_repo_action/README.md

  + The rsync_option: [optional] makes it very versatile
  + with many configuration settings possible.
  + See RSYNC.MD that gives a short tutorial + examples.
- + If rsync_option: is not used it defaults to '-avrh' !
+ + If rsync_option: is not used it defaults to "-avrh" !
 Use with caution!, test with –dry-run before actual commit.

  + Multiple source files/directories separated by comma